 - What do we know about the overall effectiveness of the child protection system?

-What does the evidence tell us about what is effective in improving outcomes for children in the child protection system?
+What does the evidence tell us about what is effective?

 The review of evidence published as part of this project has identified interventions that have been shown through robust studies to be effective in improving outcomes for vulnerable children.

 At a time of shrinking budgets and increasing demand, it seems particularly important to use the evidence to ensure scarce resources are directed towards interventions with the greatest chance of success.
 While evidence of impact is not the only consideration in deciding what to deliver, on balance, families and children who receive interventions shown through robust methods to improve outcomes are more likely to benefit and to a greater degree than those who receive other services.